Anika: Meanings

 The meaning of the name "Anika" is different in several languages, countries and cultures.
 It has more than one meaning available.

 Sanskrit

-Anika means graceful, brilliant or sweet-faced.
+Anika means graceful, brilliant, or sweet-faced.
 It is derived from the Sanskrit word anīka (अनीक), which literally means 'fearless', 'soldier', 'army' or 'face'.
-Anika also means splendour, edge or point.
+Anika also means splendor, edge or point.
 It is also one of the many names for Goddess Durga.

 Scandinavian

 Anika means graceful and merciful.
 It is the Swedish pet form of the name Anna and it is similar to Anneke in the Netherlands.

 African

 In African regions it means "sweetness of face".

-Russian

-With Russian origins meaning "grace," Annika is sweet and spunky, and a beautiful sibling of the name Ann.

 German

 Anika is a German variant of Anna.
 Anna is most likely a variant of a Hebrew name Hannah, meaning "gracious" or "favoured", because in the Bible she was a sincere and merciful woman.
 Ultimately the name lost its initial 'h'.

 Hebrew

 Grace; favour, unique.
 It originates from the Hebrew name Hannah.